claudio-ferraro/tempo-time-tracker-for-firefox/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+## 🤖 AI Assistance

+- Built with help from GitHub Copilot (LLM) to accelerate scaffolding, refactors, and documentation.
+- All changes are carefully reviewed and tested by humans before release.

 ## 🙏 Acknowledgments

 - [Tempo](https://www.tempo.io/) for their excellent time tracking platform